SPARTA

 AmbiDRC

 A frequency-dependent Ambisonic dynamic range compressor (DRC).
-The gain factors are derived by analysing the omnidirectional component for each frequency band, which are then applied also to the higher-order components.
-The spatial properties of the original signals remains unchanged; although, your perception of the sound scene after decoding may change.
-The implementation also keeps track of the frequency-dependent gain factors for the omnidirectional component over time, which is plotted on the user interface for visual feedback.
+The gain factors are derived by analysing the omnidirectional component for each frequency band, which are then applied equally to all Ambisonic channels.
+Therefore, the spatial properties of the scene will remain unchanged; although, your perception of the compressed scene after decoding may change.

 AmbiENC

-A bare-bones Ambisonic encoder which takes input signals (up to 64 channels) and encodes them into Ambisonic signals at specified directions.
+An Ambisonic encoder that takes input signals (up to 128 channels) and encodes each channel/signal into Ambisonic signals at specified directions.
 These Ambisonic signals describe a synthetic sound scene, where the spatial resolution of the sound scene is determined by the encoding order.
 Several presets have been included for convenience, which allow for 22.x etc. audio to be encoded into 1-10th order Ambisonics, for example.
-The panning window is also fully mouse driven, and uses an equirectangular representation of the sphere to depict the azimuth and elevation angles of each source.

 AmbiRoomSim

-An Ambisonic encoder which includes room reflections.
-It is based on the image source method using a shoebox room model.
-It permits multiple sources, and also multiple Ambisonic receivers up to 128 channels in total; e.g. 32x first-order or 8x third-order receivers, 2x 7th-order receivers, or 1x 10th order receiver.
+An Ambisonic encoder that also models wall reflections for a shoebox room using the image source method.
+Multiple sources and multiple Ambisonic receivers are supported up to a combined 128 channels; e.g. 32x first-order or 8x third-order receivers, 2x 7th-order receivers, or 1x 10th order receiver.
 The output receiver channels are stacked, e.g. 1-4 channels are for the 1st first-order receiver, 5-8 for the second etc.

 Array2SH

-‘Array2SH’ spatially encodes spherical/cylindrical array signals into spherical harmonic (SH) signals, which are also referred to as Ambisonic or B-Format signals.
-The plug-in uses analytical descriptors, which ascertain the frequency and order-dependent influence that the physical properties of the array have on the plane-waves arriving at its surface.
-The plug-in allows the user to specify: the array type (spherical or cylindrical), whether the array has an open or rigid enclosure, the radius of the array, the radius of the sensors (in cases where they protrude out from the array), the sensor coordinates (up to 64 channels), sensor directivity (omni-dipole-cardioid), and the speed of sound (so that both microphone and hydrophone arrays are supported).
-The plug-in then determines the order-dependent equalisation curves that need to be imposed onto the initial spherical harmonic signals estimate, in order to remove the influence of the array itself.
+‘Array2SH’ encodes spherical/cylindrical array signals into spherical harmonic (SH; AKA Ambisonic) signals.
+The plug-in allows the user to specify: the array type (spherical or cylindrical), whether the array has an open or rigid enclosure, the radius of the array, the radius of the sensors (in cases where they protrude out from the array), the microphone/hydrophone coordinates (up to 128 channels), sensor directivity (omni-dipole-cardioid), and the speed of sound (so that both microphone and hydrophone arrays are supported).
+The plug-in then determines the order-dependent equalisation curves that need to be imposed onto the initial spherical harmonic signals estimate, in order to remove the radial influence of the array itself.
 However, especially for higher-orders, this generally results in a large amplification of the low frequencies (including the sensor noise at these frequencies that accompanies it); therefore, four different regularisation approaches have been integrated into the plug-in, which allow the user to make a compromise between noise amplification and transform accuracy.
 These target and regularised equalisation curves are depicted on the user interface to provide visual feedback.

 The plug-in also allows the user to ‘Analyse’ the spatial encoding performance using objective measures described in [7,8], namely: the spatial correlation and the level difference.
 Here, the encoding matrices are applied to a simulated array, which is described by multichannel transfer functions of plane waves for 812 points on the surface of the spherical/cylindrical array.
 The resulting encoded array responses should ideally resemble spherical harmonic functions at the grid points.
 The spatial correlation is then derived by comparing the patterns of these responses with the patterns of ideal spherical harmonics, where ‘1’ means they are perfect, and ‘0’ completely uncorrelated; the spatial aliasing frequency can therefore be observed for each order, as the point where the spatial correlation tends towards 0.
 The level difference is then the mean level difference over all directions (diffuse level difference) between the ideal and simulated components.
 One can observe that higher permitted amplification limits [Max Gain (dB)] will result in noisier signals; however, this will also result in a wider frequency range of useful spherical harmonic components at each order.
 This analysis is primarily based on code written for publication [8], which compared the performance of various regularisation approaches of encoding filters, based on both theoretical and measured array responses.